hatemhosny/gh-action-example/README.md

 # Preview in LiveCodes

-This is a GitHub action that allows to generate links to [LiveCodes playground](https://livecodes.io) to preview code changes and save them in an artifact.
-This can be used to post them to the pull request as comments.
+This is a GitHub action that generates preview links to [LiveCodes playground](https://livecodes.io) for code changes in pull requests and posts them as pull request comments.

 This can be useful for library authors to preview changes in the playground before merging the pull request.